 A beautiful, 45 minute train ride takes you from Lisbon to Sintra.
-I left at around noon, so after having my lunch, I headed for sightseeing.
+I left at around noon, so after lunch, I headed straight for sightseeing.

 Quinta da Regaliera